-U.S.-Ecuador bilateral agricultural trade in 2018 totaled \$2.4 billion.
-Ecuador maintains an agricultural trade surplus of \$1.6 billion.
-U.S. exports of food and agricultural products to Ecuador in 2018 totaled \$380.7 million, up \$83 million or 28 percent compared to the same period last year.
-This growth is driven by Ecuadorian demand for U.S. intermediate products (e.g. soybean meal) and consumer-oriented products (e.g. meats and prepared food).
+U.S. - Ecuador bilateral agricultural trade in 2019 totaled \$2.5 billion.
+Ecuador maintains an agricultural trade surplus of \$1.5 billion.
+U.S. exports of food and agricultural products to Ecuador in 2019 totaled \$480.9 million, up \$100 million or 26 percent compared to 2018.
+In 2020, from January to August, U.S. exports of food and agricultural products to Ecuador have increased 7.2 percent compared with the same period last year.
+This growth is driven by Ecuadorian demand for U.S. bulk and intermediate products (e.g. wheat and soybean meal).
+Imports of U.S. consumer-oriented products is down 7 percent in 2020 due to the COVID-19 situation.